giuliadascenzi/wine-detection-quality/report.md

 A correlation analysis of the Gaussianized features shows that feature 5 and 6 are strongly correlated.

-Below can be found the heatmaps showing the Pearson correlation coefficient (****FORMULA********)
+The heatmaps showing the Pearson correlation coefficient can be found below (****FORMULA********)

 | All dataset<img src="Stat\HeatMaps\Gaussianized\whole_dataset.png" style="zoom:67%;" /> | <img src="Stat\HeatMaps\Gaussianized\high_quality.png" style="zoom:67%;" /> | <img src="Stat\HeatMaps\Gaussianized\low_quality.png" style="zoom:67%;" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |

-This suggests the classification may benefit from using PCA to map data to 10 or 9 uncorrelated features to reduce the number of parameters to estimate.
+This suggests that the classification may benefit from using PCA to map data to 10 or 9 uncorrelated features to reduce the number of parameters to estimate.